What is NEC?

 Medical staff must be constantly on the lookout for symptoms of NEC, as premature babies in neonatal units can develop the disease at any time, with little or no warning.
 Difficulties with diagnosis mean NEC is often identified late, when a baby is already extremely ill.
 No test can reliably identify babies in the early stages of the disease.

 Babies who develop NEC may need emergency surgery to remove damaged parts of their intestines.
 Up to half of babies who survive the disease develop health problems.
 Some fail to put on weight properly, they can develop serious infections and liver damage, and nutritional problems can mean they have to be fed through a tube that goes directly into their bloodstream.
 Babies can also develop significant hearing, vision and movement problems.
 NEC remains a threat to premature babies.
 Improved diagnosis and treatment are urgently needed which is why Action is funding vital research into NEC, but COVID-19 is putting vital research like this at risk.

-Please, if you can, support our Emergency appeal and help us continue to fight for babies and children’s lives – now and always.
+Please help us continue to fight for babies and children’s lives – now and always.

 Protecting preterm babies from life-threatening illnesses

 The causes of necrotising enterocolitis (NEC) and late onset infections in babies are not well understood, but both are thought to be linked to an ‘imbalance’ in the baby’s gut bacteria.

 Breast fed babies are less likely to develop these serious complications.
 The research aims to develop a better understanding of the causes of NEC and infections which could help doctors identify babies most at risk of poor outcomes.
 And in the longer term, this work could lead to improvements in neonatal care and treatment to promote a healthy gut and protect preterm babies from life-threatening illness.